Azure Event Hubs data connection

 Events routing

 When you create a data connection to your cluster, you can specify the routing for where to send ingested data.
 The default routing is to the target table specified in the connection string that is associated with the target database.
 The default routing for your data is also referred to as static routing.
-You can specify an alternative routing for your data by setting the event data properties mentioned above.
+You can specify an alternative routing and processing options for your data by setting one or more of event data properties mentioned in the previous paragraph.

 Route event data to an alternate database

 Routing data to an alternate database is off by default.
 To send the data to a different database, you must first set the connection as a multi-database connection.
-You can do this in the Azure portal Azure portal, C#, Python, or an ARM template.
+This feature can be enabled in the Azure portal Azure portal, with C# or Python management SDKs, or with an ARM template.
 The user, group, service principal, or managed identity used to allow database routing must at least have the contributor role and write permissions on the cluster.

 To specify an alternate database, set the Database ingestion property.